The 20 Best All-Inclusive Resorts for Families

 Marriott Puerto Vallarta Resort & Spa, Mexico

-Surrounded by the Sierra Madre Mountains and nestled on the Banderas Bay near downtown Puerto Vallarta, this mountain-meets-ocean resort offers fun for the whole crew, with everything from kayaking and paddleboarding in the aqua ocean to swimming in the area’s largest infinity pool.
-A kids’ club offers locally inspired activities for kids ages four to 12 with fun, colorful outdoor and indoor play areas, and the club’s staff teaches kids about Mexican culture with Spanish lessons, barro-clay pottery painting, bilingual folktales, and Mexican cooking lessons.
-Another special feature: The resort features a daily seasonal turtle-release program from June to December, which allows guests to release newly hatched turtles into the ocean right from Marriott’s beach.
+Surrounded by the Sierra Madre Mountains and nestled on the Banderas Bay near downtown Puerto Vallarta, the Marriott Puerto Vallarta is a mountain-meets-ocean resort that offers fun for the whole crew, with everything from kayaking and paddle boarding in the aqua ocean to swimming in the area’s largest infinity pool.
+A kids club offers locally inspired activities for ages 4 to 12, with fun, colorful outdoor and indoor play areas, and the club’s staff teaches kids about Mexican culture with Spanish lessons, barro-clay pottery painting, bilingual folktales and Mexican cooking lessons.

 Pros: